Billionaire Profile

 In-Depth Profile

-Ernesto Bertarelli was born in Rome, Italy, on September 22, 1965.
+Ernesto Silvio Maurizio Bertarelli was born in Rome, Italy, on September 22, 1965.
 His family moved to Switzerland in 1977.
-He graduated from Babson College in 1989 with a degree in business administration and earned an MBA from Harvard Business School in 1993.
+He attended Babson College, graduating in 1989 with a degree in business administration, and earned an MBA from Harvard Business School in 1993.

 Rise to Success